 This guidance issued by the Illinois Department of Public Health (IDPH) and the Illinois State Board of Education (ISBE) pertains to all youth recreational sports, including, but not limited to, school-based sports (high school and elementary school), travel clubs, private leagues and clubs, recreational leagues and centers, and park district sports programs.
-This guidance does NOT pertain to adult recreational sports, professional sports leagues, or college division level sports.
-This guidance supersedes all previously issued All Sports Guidance issued from IDPH and/or ISBE.
+This guidance does NOT pertain to adult recreational sports, professional sports leagues, or college division-level sports.
+This guidance supersedes all previously announced All Sports Guidance issued from IDPH and/or ISBE.

 Executive Order 2022-06 issued on February 28, 2022, ended universal indoor masking requirements, including in schools and in public indoor settings where sports-related activities are held.
 All individuals may engage in sports-related activities, both indoors and outdoors, without wearing a mask, except where otherwise required by laws, rules, regulations or facility policies, including local business and workplace policies.
 As always, schools, districts, facility owners and other sports organizers may establish COVID-19 prevention policies that require the use of face coverings during sports-related activities.
 In addition, we recommend all individuals wear a mask for public indoor activities, including sports, in areas with high COVID-19 community levels and as recommended in Centers for Disease Control and Prevention (CDC) guidelines for quarantine and isolation.